corka149/protocoler/README.md

 ```
 $ ./protocoler --help                                                                                                                                                                         [±main ●▴]
-protocoler 0.4.0
-Sebastian Ziemann <corka149@mailbox.org>
 A Fast and minimalistic protocol generator powered by Rust.
-It can output protocols in different
+It can output protocols in different formats.
-formats.

-USAGE:
-    protocoler [OPTIONS] [SOURCE] [SUBCOMMAND]
+Usage: protocoler [OPTIONS] [SOURCE] [COMMAND]

-ARGS:
+Commands:
+  convert  Converts a CSV protocol into another format
+  help     Print this message or the help of the given subcommand(s)

+Arguments:
-    <SOURCE>    CSV file from which a previous recorded protocol should be loaded
+  [SOURCE]  CSV file from which a previous recorded protocol should be loaded

-OPTIONS:
+Options:
   -d, --disable-autosave  Disable auto-save on quit
-    -h, --help                Print help information
   -n, --no-theme          Activates no theme and fallback to primitive theme
+  -h, --help              Print help
-    -V, --version             Print version information
+  -V, --version           Print version

-SUBCOMMANDS:
-    convert    Converts a CSV protocol into another format
-    help       Print this message or the help of the given subcommand(s)

 ```